hieuht1142/bai-tap-project1/README.md

 * simulator: code for create the simulator and its actions

-* weightedloadexperiment: contains some ways to pair source hosts and destination hosts, GUI of the throughput grapha and main method
+* weightedloadexperiment: contains some ways to pair source hosts and destination hosts, GUI of the throughput graph and the main method

 ## INSTRUCTIONS FOR USE